 The crab survived Hurricane Beulah in 1967 and Hurricane Celia in 1970.
 But eventually, time took its toll and the crab deteriorated.
 It was removed and later buried out by Palm Harbor.
 Summer of 2004, a committee was formed to “Bring Back the Big Blue Crab.”
 Money was raised at area events by selling crab-themed merchandise.

-Big Blue Crab #2 was created and destroyed
+Big Blue Crab #2 was Created

 In 2012, local artist David Allgood worked day and night on building a new crab.
 That August, the crab was installed on Little Bay to the west of the Beach entrance.
 The crab was one foot bigger than the original one which sat on top of the Del Mar Grill.
 Folks could once again have their photo taken in front of this famous Rockport icon.